-We have a couple of monthly bills that were paid automatically on that credit card each month and while we switched all of our spendings to a cash envelope system or our debit card, I was worried to switch the auto-pay bills to the debit card as well.
+We have a couple of monthly bills that were paid automatically on that credit card each month and while we switched all of our spending to a cash envelope system or our debit card, I was worried to switch the auto-pay bills to the debit card as well.

-One of the reasons we used to use our credit cards for all expenses is because it makes it so much easier to balance your checkbook at the end of the month!
+One of the reasons we used to use our credit cards for all expenses is because it makes it so much easier to balance your checkbook at the end of the month.

 When we use our debit card for all spending we have pages of charges to reconcile each month, which leaves more margin for error in our checking account.

-My concern was that the empty checking account coupled with that extra margin of error created the perfect opportunity for me to forget to record an auto withdrawal and overdraft our checking account (technically it would just pull the extra from our emergency fund in our savings account, but it gets messy and my OCD doesn’t like that)!
+My concern was that the empty checking account coupled with that extra margin of error created the perfect opportunity for me to forget to record an auto-withdrawal and overdraft our checking account (technically it would just pull the extra from our emergency fund in our savings account, but it gets messy and my OCD doesn’t like that).

 We also use it for our gas.
 This is important to us for a few reasons…first of all, ain’t nobody got time to go inside the store and pay cash?!?!?
-And secondly, our credit card was compromised twice at the gas pump!
+And secondly, our credit card was compromised twice at the gas pump.

 And while VISA check/debit cards do carry the same fraud protection as actual credit cards do, you must use the debit card as CREDIT for those rules to apply and I don’t know about you, but I always forget to run it as credit instead of debit.

-And while I know it’s dramatic, I really worry about someone cleaning out the little money we do keep in our checking account at this point in our journey!
+And while I know it’s dramatic, I really worry about someone cleaning out the little money we do keep in our checking account at this point in our journey.